dbj-systems/dbj--nanolib/docs/valstat.md

 1. Can not wait C++23 and [P0709 realization](https://herbsutter.com/2018/07/02/trip-report-summer-iso-c-standards-meeting-rapperswil/)
 2. Produce a simple, universally applicable solution, now.
 3. Achieve maximum with minimum
+   1. An concept & implementation for a common function result type with some tradeoffs.

 They are always coming as trios.
 After spending much more time than expected, in experimenting and testing, this is my architecture of the solution.
 With reasoning behind.